Frank H. Farley

-Frank H. Farley is a humanistic psychologist and a past president of the American Psychological Association (APA) and the American Educational Research Association (AERA).
-He teaches at Temple University and has been a fellow or a leader of several scholarly societies.
-He has published research on a wide range of topics, from risk-taking personalities to men who visit massage parlors.
+Frank H. Farley was a humanistic psychologist and a past president of the American Psychological Association (APA) and the American Educational Research Association (AERA).
+He taught at Temple University and was a fellow or a leader of several scholarly societies.
+He published research on a wide range of topics, from risk-taking personalities to men who visit massage parlors.
+Farley died on March 20th, 2026.